 The consumer gain is $ 320 if the level of sales is twenty units.

-In the same way if some manufacturers were willing to provide a product at a lower price than the price p 0 of balance, total differences between the equilibrium price and the lowest prices at which manufacturers sell the product is considered As an additional input for manufacturers and is called the producers’ surplus.
+In the same way if some manufacturers were willing to provide a product at a lower price than the price p 0 of balance.
+So the total differences between the equilibrium price and the lowest prices at which manufacturers sell the product is considered.
+Actually as an additional input for manufacturers and is called the producers’ surplus.

 If s (q) is a function of supply with price p 0 balance and offer q 0 of balance, then